Charles Stendig

-Charles W. Stendig (born 1924) is an American businessman and founder of Stendig, Inc. The company was active between 1955 and 1976 and imported a unique selection of modern European furniture to the United States, focusing on contract-grade pieces suitable for commercial use (such as libraries, colleges, hotels, and offices).
+Charles William Stendig (October 25, 1924 – February 11, 2024) was an American businessman and philanthropist who was the founder of Stendig, Inc. The company was active between 1955 and 1976 and imported a unique selection of modern European furniture to the United States, focusing on contract-grade pieces suitable for commercial use (such as libraries, colleges, hotels, and offices).
 Stendig was among the pioneers of the movement that would later become known as mid-century modern.

 Early life

-Charles Stendig was born in Brooklyn, New York, in 1924, the only child of a union electrician and a homemaker.
+Charles William Stendig was born in Brooklyn, New York, on October 25, 1924, the only child of a union electrician and a homemaker.
 He served in an airborne division of the American armed forces during World War II and later studied international business at New York University (NYU), the City College of New York (CCNY), and the National Autonomous University of Mexico.

-Stendig started his professional career as a “tail end” tradesman and eventually became a furniture road salesman, then a manufacturer’s representative for several California furniture makers.
+Stendig started his professional career as a "tail end" tradesman and eventually became a furniture road salesman, then a manufacturer's representative for several California furniture makers.
 During that time, he collaborated with Allan Gould Designs and Raymor, a distribution company that focused on modern china, glass, and accessories, best known for selling Russel Wright's famous "American Modern" line.